PhilippeR26/Airdrop-for-Starknet/README.md

 > **Stars are highly appreciated!
 Thanks in advance.**

-This repo contains a demo DAPP of an airdrop on Starknet network.
+This repo contains a demo DAPP performing an airdrop in the Starknet network.

 you can launch this DAPP [here](https://airdrop-for-starknet.vercel.app/).
 It can be used as boiler plate to create your own airdrop.